caporaso-lab/q2-books/q2-shotgun/q2-shotgun/04-MAG-analysis.md

 ```

 ## MAGs functional annotation workflow
+This workflow involves annotating MAGs with functional information, particularly identifying functional elements like genes and their annotations.
 ### EggNOG search using diamond aligner
+MAGs are searched against the EggNOG database using the Diamond aligner to identify functional annotations.
 ```bash
 qiime moshpit eggnog-diamond-search \
   --i-sequences "./moshpit_tutorial/cache:derep_mags" \